Indigenous Settlement along north shore of the Wolastoq, located on present-day Union Street, depicted in paintings of the area.

-Francis Toma appointed as hereditary chief of Kingsclear, as well as St. Mary’s as it was considered a satellite settlement of Kingsclear at the time, following the death of his father.
+Francis Toma appointed as hereditary chief of Kingsclear, as well as St. Mary’s as it was considered a satellite settlement of Kingsclear at the time.

-Gabe Acquin first arrives, living as a migrant between St. Mary’s and Wisawtahk (Sheffield)
+Gabe Acquin arrives, living as a migrant between St. Mary’s and Wisawtahk (Sheffield)

 First census of the community takes place, with 9 households being noted.

-Gabe Acquin starts work on a frame house, clears land and plants a garden, leading to colonists naming him the founder of the St. Mary’s community despite previous generations of residents.
+Gabe Acquin begins construction of a frame house, clears land and plants a garden, leading to colonists naming him the founder of the St. Mary’s community despite previous generations of residents.

 Census update shows the community had grown to 26 households.